nasa/openmct/README.md

 For now if you have an Open MCT application that makes use of the legacy API, [a plugin](https://github.com/nasa/openmct-legacy-plugin) is provided that bootstraps the legacy bundling mechanism and API.
 This plugin will not be maintained over the long term however, and the legacy support plugin will not be tested for compatibility with future versions of Open MCT.
 It is provided for convenience only.

 ### How do I know if I am using legacy API?
-You might still be using legacy API if your source code
+You might still be using legacy API if your source code:

 * Contains files named bundle.js, or bundle.json,
 * Makes calls to `openmct.$injector()`, or `openmct.$angular`,